 Combining magic, mysticism, wisdom and wonder into an inspiring tale of self-discovery, The Alchemist has become a modern classic, selling millions of copies around the world and transforming the lives of countless readers across generations.

-Think smart people are just brown that way?
+Think smart people are just born that way?
 Think again.

 Drawing on diverse studies of the mind, from psychology to linguistics, philosophy, and learning science, Art Markman, Ph.D., demonstrates the difference between "Smart thinking" and raw intelligence, showing readers how memory works, how to learn effectively, and how to use knowledge to get things done.
 He then introduces his own three-part formula for readers to employ "smart thinking" in their daily lives.